TobiasHeinicke/plan9port/README.md

 - acme: dotfiles are hidden by default and can be toggled with **Dotfiles**
 - acme: scratch area contains **Clear** to instantly remove all text
 - page: added zoom out
+- fix build on Alpine Linux (musl libc)
+  - now probably breaking on other linux distributions
+    TODO: test and fix (at least for Debian)

 Installation
 ------------